Why is the Society asking for funds?

 Who can apply for the grant?

-Initially, members in the UK and Ireland will be able to apply for the grant.
+Initially, members in the UK and Ireland can apply for the grant.
 We recognise a need for support in career development across all levels.
-From feedback, funds may be requested by early and mid-career members who may require an extra level of support to help them deal with a situation that may hold them back at a key point in their career.
+From feedback, funds may be requested by early and mid-career members who may require an extra level of support to help them deal with a situation that may hold them back at a critical point in their career.

 When can I apply for the grant?